Home phone and landline

 Is it cheaper to switch to just mobile?

-If you only want phone services, it could well be.
-You’ll need to compare the cost of a landline-only deal with mobile phone deals to see which would work out cheaper for you.
+If you only want phone services, it could be cheaper to switch to mobile.
+You’ll need to compare the cost of landline deals with mobile phone deals to see which would work out cheaper for you.

 But if you want a phone and broadband package, it’ll probably work out cheaper to have a landline, even if you don’t use it for calls.